Today I opened a Folksy store, it's like Etsy, but just well, it's Folksy.

 1. Beat the butter and peanut butter together.

 2. Add the icing sugar and then the vanilla essence and milk.
 Mix on a low speed (to stop yourself from getting covered in white sugary powder) then increase the speed until all the ingredients are combined well.
+Serve with a glass of milk and treat your taste buds to a bit of childhood nostalgia.

-Sunday 22 May 2011
+Sunday, 22 May 2011

 'Using Up Stuff' Cupcakes